ggory15/HQP_DualArmMobile/README.md

 The abstract and video clips are avaliable in the following website: http://dyros.snu.ac.kr/HQPtasks

 This code is based on https://github.com/stack-of-tasks/tsid.
-Based on this code, I rewrote the code in order to use in Windows and Linux with V-Rep.
+Based on TSID code, I rewrote the code in order to use in Windows and Linux with V-Rep.

 This code consists of four types.